kiisu-dsalyss/EncryptedMeshLink/README.md

 - **Rate Limiting**: 30 requests/minute per IP with automatic cleanup
 - **Database**: SQLite with WAL mode, indexed for performance
 - **Hosting**: Compatible with shared hosting (PHP 7.4+, SQLite3)

+**Note**: The discovery service is for peer discovery only.
+Direct P2P message relay system is planned for MIB-010.

 ## API Reference